by Susan Flantzer

 In 1814, the handsome Prince Leopold of Saxe-Coburg-Saafeld (after 1826, Prince of Saxe-Coburg-Gotha) visited London and met Charlotte.
 It was love at first sight.
 Charlotte and Leopold were married on May 2, 1816 in the Crimson Drawing Room at Carlton House, the Prince of Wales’ London home.
 Oatlands in Surrey, the country home of Charlotte’s uncle Prince Frederick, Duke of York, was the site of the honeymoon.
 After the honeymoon, the newlywed couple settled at Claremont House near Esher, England which British nation had purchased by an Act of Parliament as a wedding gift for Charlotte and Leopold.

-Charlotte suffered two miscarriages in the early months of her first two pregnancies, but a third pregnancy in 1817 gave Charlotte and Leopold hope.
+Charlotte suffered two miscarriages in the early months of her first two pregnancies, but the third pregnancy in 1817 gave Charlotte and Leopold hope.
 Charlotte was second in the line of succession and she would have succeeded her father, the future George IV, as queen but on November 6, 1817, a great tragedy struck the British Royal Family.
 After a labor of over 50 hours, Charlotte delivered a stillborn son.
 Several hours later, twenty-one-year-old Princess Charlotte, the only child of George, Prince of Wales and King George III’s only legitimate grandchild, died of postpartum hemorrhage.
 Charlotte was mourned by the British people in a manner similar to the mourning of Diana, Princess of Wales.
 She was buried in the Royal Tomb House at St. George’s Chapel at Windsor Castle with her stillborn son at her feet.
 Charlotte’s pregnancy and delivery had been grossly mismanaged and the doctor in charge later committed suicide.
 There is a very moving memorial to Charlotte in St. George’s Chapel.
 Charlotte’s body is draped as she ascends to heaven along with angels, one of which carries her stillborn son.

 Unofficial Royalty: Death of Princess Charlotte of Wales in childbirth and its impact on the succession to the British throne